cgreen-devs/cgreen/BUILDING.md

     make

-Take care to do that in the correct Msys2 environment, for potentially Windows cross-compilation that means Msys2/Mingw32 or Msys/Mingw64 terminal.
+Take care to do that in the correct Msys2 environment, for Windows cross-compilation that means Msys2/Mingw32 or Msys/Mingw64 terminal.
 For plain Posix in Msys2/Posix see above.

 If you have run make in the wrong environment, to re-create, just do